ivancuric/js-perf/README.md

 ## Parsing, compiling and executing

-Fundamentally, the problem of most non-performant JS is not running the code itself, but all the steps that have to be taken _before_ t
+Fundamentally, the problem of most non-performant JS is not running the code itself, but all the steps that have to be taken _before_ the code even s
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMzI1ODU0MCwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbMjMxNTk0NjA3LDM1MjIzNTU5MywtNzY5NT
-UxNTQyXX0=
+E1NDJdfQ==
 -->